enayetsyl/enayet-component-library/src/nextjsAuth/NextjsAuth.md

 - We imported NextResponse from next/server to send response.

-- Next is a custom middleware function that takes request parameter.
+- Next is a custom middleware function that take "request" as a parameter.
 Don't change request name.

 - path variable collect pathname from nextUrl which is inside request.
 So you can track in which route the user is located.